-Lexpert reveals Alberta’s leading banking and finance lawyers based on the results of its latest comprehensive annual peer survey.
-The full list of the province’s most recommended lawyers and law firms in the field can be viewed on our practice area rankings.
+These were Alberta’s leading banking and finance lawyers based on the results of our 2021 peer survey.
+The current list of the province’s most recommended lawyers and law firms in the field can be viewed in our list of the best banking and finance lawyers in Alberta here.

 In our survey, banking law encompasses the practice of representing domestic and international providers and consumers of debt financing, while financial law focuses on the regulatory matters affecting banks, insurance providers, and trust and loan companies.